nix-community/robotnix/README.md

 # mkdir -p -m0770 /var/cache/ccache
 # chown root:nixbld /var/cache/ccache
 ```
-Set `ccache.enable = true` in configuration, and be sure to pass `/var/cache/ccache` as sandbox exception when building.
+Set `ccache.enable = true` in configuration, and be sure to pass `/var/cache/ccache` as a sandbox exception when building.